- Take 5, relax and enjoy a read...

 Location of Whangarei Falls

-Otuihau/Whangarei Falls can be found just a ten minute drive from town and from our Whangarei motel.
+Otuihau/Whangarei Falls can be found just a ten-minute drive from town and from our Whangarei motel.
 Located at 6 Ngunguru Road, Tikipunga; the fastest route from Bella Vista Whangarei is to travel north up State Highway One then turn right onto Puna Rere Drive, which eventually becomes Twin Coast Discovery Highway.
 After about four or five minutes drive you’ll turn right onto Boundary Road and then left into the Whangarei Falls main car park.

 Whangarei Falls was traditionally a productive eeling spot for local Maori and was known as an area for healing.
 But it became private property in the late 1920s after Mr Archibald Clapham brought the property—apparently as a preventative measure to stop the area becoming a commercial watermill.
 The scenic Whangarei waterfall then became public domain in 1946.